idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/1d_elastic_waves.md

 # Cantilever Beam Example

 The cantilever beam shown in [cantilever] is subjected to a time harmonic force on the right side in the out-of-plane and vertical directions.
 In this example the frequency of the time varying load is swept over a range.
 The displacement at the midpoint of the beam is recorded at each frequency.
 This type of output, displacement as a function of frequency, is a frequency response function (FRF) or transfer function.
-Displacement peaks in the FRF indicate natural frequencies.
+Frequencies corresponding to the displacement peaks in the FRF indicate natural frequencies/modes.

 !media media/tensor_mechanics/Cantilever_beam.png style=width:60%; caption=2D cantilever problem with a prescribed displacement boundary condition on the right end. id=cantilever